The identity standards guide provides an overview of the Southern State Community College official identity.

 Have some information you’d like to appear on the Southern State Facebook or Twitter page?
 Need a video uploaded to YouTube?
 Contact Kris Cross at email@example.com with your posting details.

 As you’ll notice, there are several TV monitors across the Southern State campuses.
-If you need to post an announcement on the monitors, please contact Jesse Pertuset at email@example.com with the details.
+If you need to post an announcement on the monitors, please contact Zanna Haines at firstname.lastname@example.org with the details.
 Please give at least one week notice on all announcements and postings that need to be created and added to the monitors.

 If you would like to have an event listed on the electronic signboard on Route 62 in front of Central Campus, please request by contacting Communications at email@example.com.